• Skip to primary navigation

 A collage of photos showing how to make cauliflower steaks in 6 easy steps.

 After you've cut the cauliflower into steaks, lay the steaks on a tray lined with parchment or a silicone mat (for easy cleanup), and use a brush to spread the harissa generously on both sides of each steak (Photo 5).
 Bake until tender and the edges are crispy.
-Before serving, garnish with a dollop of creamy yogurt sauce (Photo 6).

 A close up view of cauliflower steaks on a baking tray.